Possessing productivity and organizational skills will give you an advantage in living a life of fulfillment and extraordinary achievements.

 Ready Aim Fire!: A Practical Guide to Setting and Achieving Goals takes you through a 32 day journey with practical steps to set and accomplish goals that are important to you.
 It includes plenty of bonus links and free resources too!

 25. Time Warrior: How to Defeat Procrastination, People-Pleasing, Self-Doubt, Over-Commitment, Broken Promises and Chaos by Steve Chandler

-This is a series of short, easy to digest chapters that instill Steve Chandler’s point about how much more important “priority management” is over “time management.”
+Time Warrior is a series of short, easy to digest chapters that instill Steve Chandler’s point about how much more important “priority management” is over “time management.”
 I highly recommend this book if you are having difficulty managing your time, keeping promises and making the progress in life that you believe you can.

 26. The Productive Person: A How-To Guide Book Filled with Productivity Hacks & Daily Schedules for Entrepreneurs, Students or Anyone Struggling with Work-Life Balance by James Roper, Chandler Bolt

-This book is geared toward people who make their own schedules every day (stay at home parents, self-employed, students, etc.) and feel like there isn’t enough hours in the day for all the things they want and need to do.
+The Productive Person is geared toward people who make their own schedules every day (stay at home parents, self-employed, students, etc.) and feel like there isn’t enough hours in the day for all the things they want and need to do.
 The authors offers actionable plans for how to be more productive, including example schedules.

 27. 23 Anti-Procrastination Habits: How to Stop Being Lazy and Overcome Your Procrastination by S.J.
 Scott

 23 Anti-Procrastination Habits will show you how to create an action plan and actually get things done on time, every time!
 You will learn how to prioritize which tasks are worth your time and effort and which can be shelved for later.
 It is a highly recommended anti-procrastination and anti-laziness guidebook.